 | || |

-View the annual report for Roseville Transit, highlighting accomplishments and operations for fiscal year '11-'12.
+View the annual report for Roseville Transit, highlighting accomplishments and operations from the prior fiscal year.

 The City of Roseville Alternative Transportation Division of Public Works is responsible for providing public transit service within Roseville.
 The City owns and maintains the bus fleet and contracts with a transit provider for the operation of Roseville Transit.
 Roseville Transit operates three separate transit systems: Local, Commuter, and Dial-A-Ride with more than 433,000 passenger trips a year.